Can you return a car you just bought?

 How to avoid returning a car

 If you want to avoid the difficult process of returning a car, you should properly prepare to purchase a car.
-This process involves several steps.
+This process involves several steps:

-It’s equally important to research dealerships in advance by reading online reviews.
+- Research dealerships in advance by reading online reviews.
 Use sites like BBB.com to ensure dealerships have a good reputation and exceptional customer service.

-Finally, you’ll also want to spend some time researching the history and condition of the specific car you’re considering purchasing.
+- Investigate the history and condition of the specific car you’re considering purchasing.
 You can begin by reviewing history reports for the vehicle via sites like Carfax or AutoCheck, where information on the vehicle can be accessed using its vehicle identification number.
 If you’re purchasing a car from a dealer, ask the dealership to provide the car’s history for your review.

 Alternatives to returning your car